 Trump vilified Hillary but he also took it further and vilified immigrants to make him look like a protector of Americans who are struggling financially from trade deals that have shipped their jobs to Mexico or overseas.
 These are advertising techniques and theatrical stunts with real-life repercussions.
 Meanwhile neither party will discuss the military interventions and trade deals that are the root reason that immigrants are flooding US borders…

 These are the same techniques used to justify endless bombings by both Democrats and Republicans to increase profits for weapons industries, one of our largest exports.
 If we are willing to believe that Trump supporters are all racists, that is just as bad as believing that Muslims are all terrorists.
-It is like saying that all Hillary supporters celebrate the selling of weapons to oppressive and barbaric regimes like Saudi Arabia (which later end up in the hands of ISIS) but where does that leave us when Trump does the same thing?
+It is like saying that all Hillary supporters celebrate the selling of weapons to oppressive and barbaric regimes like Saudi Arabia (which later end up in the hands of ISIS).

 Social, racial, immigration tensions are the root of, and are perpetuated by war.
 This can be an internal war with our fellow citizens or a full-blown military offensive.
 These tensions are born of economic inequality, which also breeds fear and division.
 We are all products of a failing economic system that BOTH parties perpetuate and the sooner we recognize this the quicker we can change it.
 It is my opinion that neither candidate presented a solution in this regard and hence the endless mud-slinging.

 Generalizations rarely work, nor does identifying with personalities and political parties instead of focusing on actual policies.
 We have allowed ourselves to be duped into forgetting our own humanity and the humanity of those that are different than us.
 These are fear tactics used to manipulate the masses but they will stop working when we decide that we will no longer buy these stories.